patricksurry/eastern-front-1941/doc/howitworks.md

 My next problem with the input routines arose when I tried to display a unit's existing orders.
 I had no end of problems here.
-My original idea had been to use player=-missile graphics to draw some kind of dotted path that would show a unit's planned route instantly.
+My original idea had been to use player-missile graphics to draw some kind of dotted path that would show a unit's planned route instantly.
 Unfortunately, there weren't enough players and missiles to do the job properly.
 It could only be done if I used single dots for each square entered.
 I put the display up on the